SjirSchielen/groupICAonABIDE/README.md

 'code' contains Matlab and Python code that was used to preprocess ABIDE.
 More information can be found in the 'readMe' file located in the 'code' folder.

+## Software versions
+Matlab scripts were run in Matlab 2023b with SPM12.
+FSL version 6.0 was run in Windows subsystem for Linux.